cscetbon/casskop/Readme.md

 ### Build pipelines

-We uses CircleCI as our CI tool to build and test the operator.
+We uses Github Action as our CI tool to build and test the operator.

 #### Build image

-To accelerate build phases we have created a custom [build-image](docker/circleci/Dockerfile) used by the CircleCI pipeline:
+To accelerate build phases we have created a custom [build-image](docker/ci/Dockerfile) used by the CI pipeline:

 https://cloud.docker.com/u/orangeopensource/repository/docker/orangeopensource/casskop-build